raj21kadam/ARKit/README.md

 5. Now set sesion delegate to track AR Session behaviour For eg: Session interrupted, Resumed, failed

-   After Implementation above 5 steps you can Run and check is everything we implemented is correct.
+   After above 5 steps you can Run and check is everything we implemented is correct.
    Output will be Device running camera session and check the delegate logs